Our Services

 Helpful Resources

-Best vitamins for bipolar stability include EPA-focused omega-3s, vitamin D if deficient, B12 and folate, magnesium, and adjunct NAC, which may ease depressive symptoms and support brain signaling and sleep when used with prescribed mood stabilizers and psychiatric care.
+Best vitamins for bipolar stability are EPA-rich omega-3s, vitamin D (if deficient), B12, folate, magnesium, and adjunct NAC.
+These nutrients may ease depressive symptoms, support brain signaling, and improve sleep when combined with prescribed mood stabilizers and ongoing psychiatric care.

 If you're still cycling between highs and lows despite treatment, you're not alone.
 Bipolar disorder can be complex and stubborn.
 Medication remains the foundation of care, but many people ask an important question: